 - Scream for ice cream.
 Locals love Little Man Ice Cream, which is served from an iconic, 28-foot tall milk jug located at 2620 16th St. in Denver, in the Highlands neighborhood.
 On summer nights, the lines can get long -- but that's actually a good thing because there’s plenty of fun to be had while waiting.
 Kids can stay entertained on a nearby slide or at a park across the street.
 Plus, throughout the summer there’s live entertainment, including magic tricks on "Tricky Tuesdays," “Friday night flicks” screening outdoor movies and “Swingin’ Under the Stars” swing dancing on Saturday nights.
 Oh, and the ice cream?
 The Salted Oreo is a fave.

 - B-Cycle around Denver.
 Ditch the car and explore Denver on two wheels instead.
 More than 700 B-Cycle bikes available for rent from 87 docking stations planted across the city.
-Try a progressive dinner by bike, starting with shareable "fishbowl" drinks at the Paramount Cafe on the 16th Street Mall, dine al Fresco Larimer Street then pedal over to the theater district for dessert at Crave, which dishes out sweets and craft cocktails.
+Try a progressive dinner by bike, dine al Fresco on Larimer Street then pedal over to the theater district for dessert at Crave, which dishes out sweets and craft cocktails.

 - Attend a free jazz concert.
 Like a grand finale to a great weekend, Jazz in City Park is a series of free concerts offered throughout the summer.
 Pack a picnic and end the weekend on a hight note.
 See the full, 10-week concert schedule here.